GR Supra (2019-)

-What is a low emission car?
-Before the 2015 VW emissions scandal, also known as dieselgate, a low emission car simply produced a small amount of CO2 (carbon dioxide).
+What is a low-emission car?
+Before the 2015 VW emissions scandal, also known as dieselgate, a low-emission car simply produced a small amount of CO2 (carbon dioxide).

 But to make things more complicated, our tests show that CO2 emissions from these very same cars are actually going up, not down.

 It's not all doom and gloom though.
 Not only do we expect cars to become more fuel efficient over the next few years as technology is refined, there are some cars available today that strike a balance of low CO2 and low air pollutants such as NOx and CO.
-Our free car emissions tool, below, reveals CO, NOX and CO2 for hundreds of cars we've tested, so you can make an informed decision on your next purchase.
+Our free low-emissions car checker, below, reveals CO, NOX and CO2 for hundreds of cars we've tested, so you can make an informed decision on your next purchase.

 New cars must meet the current emission regulation in official tests, otherwise they cannot be sold.